beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ---
 ## Only necessary keys are overridden (and minimally so)

-Leverage the production valus as "defaults" as much as possible.
+Leverage the production values as "defaults" as much as possible.

 Keep the other configs DRY by overriding **only** what is different in each environment.